chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

       * - |chef server oec| 11.1.x
         - 11.1.x	major: 1, minor: 13

 #.
 Before proceeding, make sure that the bootstrap back end machine and all of its services are healthy, and that all services are stopped on the standby.
-Please check runsvdir status to make a determination about "healthy".
+Please check runsvdir status using the info at `Runit Process Structure and Checks`_ to make a determination about "healthy".

 Upgrade Steps